ericelliott/rtype/README.md

 ArrayBuffer, Date, Error, Map, Promise, Proxy, Set, WeakMap, WeakSet
 ```

-Many builtin types are named after JavaScript constructors.
-Many syntax highlighters will make the types stand out when the signature is rendered in the docs.

 #### The `Any` Type

 The special type `Any` means that any type is allowed: